altruios/namshubettulpa/public/namshubettuple/restructuring.md

 But keep your eyes on him."
 *Martha tilted her head but nodded*
 *They approached the elevators*
-"R::He's really serious about that, by the way...
+'R::He is really serious about that, by the way...
-Don't look away, not even internally to write on the board."
+Do not look away, not even internally to write on the board.'
 `'Why?'`
 ~Martha noticed the color of that screen change~
 `'Why is that a different color now?'`
 "M::That?"
 `'This screen.'`
-"R::That's you thinking at me versus you talking at me...
+'R::You thinking at me versus you talking at me...
-Oh, and other why is because then we die."
+Oh, and other why is because then we die.'
-~Inside was a single security guard, sitting in a folding chair~ "R::His eyes, Martha - keep looking at his eyes."
+~Inside was a single security guard, sitting in a folding chair~ 'R::His eyes, Martha - keep looking at his eyes.'
 *Rossin pointed at the security guard*
 ~She did, although he was not looking at her~
 ~He had his feet up on another folding chair, with a newspaper in his hands~